electron-vite/electron-vite-vue/README.md

 ## `dependencies` vs `devDependencies`

 - First, you need to know if deps(npm package) are still needed after packaged.

 - Like [serialport](https://www.npmjs.com/package/serialport), [sqlite3](https://www.npmjs.com/package/sqlite3) they are node-native module and should be placed in `dependencies`.
+In addition, Vite will not build them, but treat them as external modules.

 - Like [vue](https://www.npmjs.com/package/vue), [react](https://www.npmjs.com/package/react) they are pure javascript module and can be built with Vite, so they can be placed in `devDependencies`.
 This reduces the volume of the built project.

 ## Main window
 <img width="400px" src="https://raw.githubusercontent.com/caoxiemeihao/blog/main/electron-vue-vite/screenshot/electron-15.png" />